-I remember buying a property in early 2000’s when it was a hot market.
+I remember buying a property in the early 2000s when it was a hot market.
 Properties were being sold at auction and prices were high.
 Interest rates back then were at 6%.
 From that time up to about 2008, interest rates continued to rise until they reached almost 10% and the GFC occurred.

-Impact of this first rate rise
+Impact of the first interest rate rises

 This initial rate rise by the RBA is intended to help slow the economy as the rate of inflation is seen to be too high.
 Higher rates result in less money being spent in the economy and things slow down.
 It can also impact consumer confidence, particularly if additional rate rises are considered imminent.

-This first rate rise may not necessarily lead to property prices dropping – it is largely considered that the impact of rate rises takes 6 – 12 months to really filter out in to the market.
+This first-rate rise may not necessarily lead to property prices dropping – it is largely considered that the impact of rate rises takes 6 – 12 months to really filter out into the market.
 This may be because household savings levels are strong due to the COVID pandemic, and unemployment levels are low, which would buffer any initial rate rises.

 Make sure you do your calculations as to what your loan repayments will be at the higher rates – and talk to your mortgage broker or lender.
 Ask them whether you can fix your rates to protect yourself from rate rises.
 And make sure you review your budget against higher rate scenarios to ensure you can still afford the repayments as well as your spending.